 - This list is aimed at 1.5 – 2 year olds and up.
-Although younger children can eat many of these meals too.
+Although younger children can eat many of these meals, too.
 If you’re looking for specific ideas for babies in the range of 8 to 15 months, check out Baby Finger Food Ideas and Baby Meal Ideas.
-You’ll see a lot of different ideas here and in the pics you’ll notice I haven’t cut up the food up as small.
+You’ll see a lot of different ideas here, and in the pics, you’ll notice I haven’t cut the food up as small.

 - I like to serve milk with all meals, and at meals only from a straw.
 You can learn two different fast ways to Teach Your Toddler to Drink From a Straw.
 And, if your trying to wean, find my complete guides on How to Wean from the Bottle and How to Stop Breastfeeding.